judithbergada/bacolonyzer/docs/outputs.md

 This folder will contain binary images (black/white), which will be named exactly the same as the original image files used for the anlysis.

-The binary images can be used to visualy see the performance of ReColonyzer to detect the position of the plate, the agar and the colonies on the solid growth media.
+The binary images can be used to visualy see the performance of BaColonyzer to detect the position of the plate, the agar and the colonies on the solid growth media.
 Thus, black pixels show the agar and white pixels correspond to the spots.
 In addition, the borders of the pictures have been deleted in